Angle Icon

 • If needed, supplement with a secondary patient care report when more time allows.

-3. Use a template or tool
+3. Use a template or EMS note-taking tool

 • A structured SOAP note template keeps things efficient and consistent.